aidanvyas/asset_pricing_code/README.md

 2. Follow the instructions in the `data_download_instructions.txt` file to download all of the data.
 3. Run the code!

+## Next Steps

+In the spirit of full transparency, I am more than happy to point out any unresolved bugs or possible issues in my code.
+The biggest worry right now is that I am unable to recreate the descriptive statistics for many metrics (i.e. mean, standard deviation, percentiles), and this appears to have a slight effect on the Fama-MacBeth regressions.
+The reason for this error is unknown as of now, and if you are able to figure it out, please let me know.
+It is important to note that these errors do not seem to impact the factor portfolios, as I am able to virtually perfectly recreate the Fama-French factors.

 ## Contact

 Please let me know if you have any questions, comments, or concerns.
 You can reach me at [aidanvyas@rice.edu](mailto:aidanvyas@rice.edu).